-My parents played me a lullaby songs tape every night before bed as a little girl.
+As a little girl, my parents played me a lullaby songs tape every night before bed.
 Kids today probably have a custom Spotify playlist, but that’s neither here nor there!
 What is important is the memories of listening to my soft lullabies as I fell asleep at night.

 Lullabies set the tone for your little one to fall asleep at night, but they are more than that.
 Lullabies have significance and meaning.
 Some nursery rhymes have been slowed down to become lullabies due to the familiarity of the music.
 We will discuss some of the best lullaby songs and their origin.